Upload to AWS S3 By Using Node.js

 const axios = require("axios");

-Here, you update the AWS config to tell which region is your bucket and add the access key id and secret access key to the s3 instance.
+Here, you update the AWS config to tell which region your bucket is in and add the access key ID and secret access key to the S3 instance.

 AWS.config.update({